Please don't be tempted to buy from a 'Puppy Farm' or a pet 'Supermarket'.

 6. You need to keep track of all puppies you produce, whether pet or show, to know how your breeding program is working.

 7. All show puppies need to go on a contract that will not allow breeding unless the dog lives up to the quality intended and passes all health checks and certification necessary for that breed.
-If a prospective breeder does not want to do this, then I am sorry but they will have to mess with someone else's dogs not mine!!

 8. Every breeder owes to the breed and to themselves to be involved with rescue.